ULHPC/ulhpc-docs/docs/environment/conda.md

 ## Combining Conda with other package and environment management tools

-Quite often it may be desirable to use Conda to manage environments but a different tool to manage packages.
-For instance we may want to install some packages that are not available in a Conda channel with Pip.
-We may also want to manage sub-environments with a different tool.
-For instance we may want to setup some project in a directory with Pipenv.
-Conda integrates well with any such tool given that each package is managed by a unique tool.
+It may be desirable to use Conda to manage environments but a different tool to manage packages, such as [`pip`](https://pip.pypa.io/en/stable/getting-started/).
+Or sub-environments may need to be used inside a Conda environment, as for instance with tools for creating and managing isolated Python installation, such as [`virtualenv`](https://virtualenv.pypa.io/en/latest/), or with tools for integrating managed Python installations or packages in project directories, such as [Pipenv](https://pipenv.pypa.io/en/latest) and [Poetry](https://python-poetry.org/).

+Conda integrates well with any such tool.
 Some of the most frequent cases are described bellow.

-### Managing packages with different tools
+### Managing packages with external tools

+Quite often a package that is required in an environment is not available in a Conda channel, but it is available though some other distributions, such as the [Python Package Index (PyPI)](https://pypi.org/).
+In these cases makes sense to create a Conda environment and install the required packages with `pip` from the Python Package Index.

+Conda installs links to package components in an environment directory.
+When using the package tool, packages components are installed in the same directory where Conda installs links.
+Thus, there tools integrate seamlessly with Conda, however there are a couple of caveats:

+- each package must be managed by one tool, otherwise package components will get overwritten, and
+- packages installed by the package tool are specific to an environment and cannot be shared as with Conda, since components are installed directly and not with links.

+!!! important ""
+    Installing the same package in multiple environments with an external package tool consumes quotas in terms of [storage space and number of files](../../filesystems/quotas/#current-usage), so prefer Conda when possible.

 #### Pip

-Many less popular Python packages are available through Pip but they are not found in any Conda channel.
-For instance, to manage an environment with `mkdocs` packages from Pip, create and environment
+In this example `pip` is used to manage packages in a Conda environment with [MkDocs](https://www.mkdocs.org/) related packages.
+To install the packages, create an environment
 ```bash
 micromamba env create --name mkdocs
 ```